How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 I recommend reading the user manual for more safety features the manufacturer mentioned.

-If you have any friends or family members that are using kerosene heaters, you should share this article with them to keep them safe and educated as well.
+If you have friends or family members using kerosene heaters, share this article with them to keep them safe and educated.